thebookisclosed/activity-centers/README.md

 - Place shell32.dll and webvw.dll from this GitHub repo into the WIN9X folder
 - Save the ISO
 - Install the build from the edited ISO

+If you'd like to learn more about Activity Centers, you can read through [this Twitter thread](https://twitter.com/thebookisclosed/status/1381658839720792070)